JupiterOne/sdk/README.md

 1. A JavaScript program using the [JupiterOne Node.js client library][2] to query/create/update/delete entities and relationships
-1. A structured integration leveraging **this SDK** to dramatically simplify the syncronization process, essential for any significant, ongoing integration effort
+1. A structured integration leveraging **this SDK** to dramatically simplify the synchronization process, essential for any significant, ongoing integration effort

 The integration SDK structures an integration as a collection of simple, atomic